|University of Arkansas at Little Rock|

 At the request of an authorized university official to lower the sound level, the performer and the sponsoring group shall respond immediately.

 - Normally, off-campus advertising is prohibited, including but not limited to radio, television, posters, and handbills.

 - Failure to adhere to this policy will result in the sponsoring student group or RSO being subject to possible restitution and loss of privilege to sponsor events for up to one (1) year.

-Additionally, any sponsoring group or student who violates the provisions of the Code of Student Rights, Responsibilities, and Behavior found in the UALR Student Handbook or the general rules and regulations of the University may be subject to the sanctions contained therein.
+Additionally, any sponsoring group or student who violates the provisions of the Code of Student Rights, Responsibilities, and Behavior found in the UA Little Rock Student Handbook or the general rules and regulations of the university may be subject to the sanctions contained therein.

 Source: UALR Student Handbook 2009